Ibagué Fault: Tectonic framework

-The Ibagué Fault forms part with the Garrapatas and Cucuana Faults a shear zone between the latitudes 4 and 5 degrees north.
-To the north of this zone, regional structures are oriented along a north-northeast strike, characterised by sinistral displacement, among others the San Jerónimo, Silvia-Pijao, Cauca-Almaguer, Murindó, Bituima-La Salina and Bucaramanga-Santa Marta Faults.
+The Ibagué Fault forms part, with the Garrapatas and Cucuana faults, of a shear zone between the latitudes 4 and 5 degrees north.
+To the north of this zone, regional structures are oriented along a north-northeast strike, characterised by sinistral displacement, among others the San Jerónimo, Silvia–Pijao, Cauca–Almaguer, Murindó, Bituima–La Salina and Bucaramanga–Santa Marta faults.
 The movement along these structures generates a transpressive tectonic regime, related to the collision of the Chocó Block in the west of Colombia, during the Late Miocene.
-To the south of the structural zone the Ibagué Fault belongs to, north-northeast striking faults are mostly dextral, such as the Buesaco-Aranda, Cali-Patía and Algeciras Faults.
-Those are produced by the oblique subduction of the Malpelo Plate, formerly considered belonging to the Nazca Plate with the continental margin of the South American Plate.
+To the south of the structural zone the Ibagué Fault belongs to, north-northeast striking faults are mostly dextral, such as the Buesaco–Aranda, Cali–Patía, and Algeciras faults.
+Those are produced by the oblique subduction of the Malpelo plate, formerly considered belonging to the Nazca plate with the continental margin of the South American plate.

 The Ibagué Fault cross-cuts the central part of the Central Ranges and extends along a strike of approximately 070 to the east to the Middle Magdalena Valley.
-Along its trace it principally cuts Paleozoic metamorphic rocks of the Cajamarca Complex, the Jurassic age Ibagué Batholith (consisting of granodiorites, tonalites, granites, porphyrics of andesitic and dacitic composition and extrusive rocks as pyroclastic deposits and lava, Paleogene and Neogene sedimentary rocks of the Gualanday and Honda Groups and displacing and deforming the Neogene to Quaternary Ibagué Fan (Abanico de Ibagué), which is of volcano-sedimentary origin.
+Along its trace it principally cuts Paleozoic metamorphic rocks of the Cajamarca Complex, the Jurassic age Ibagué Batholith consisting of granodiorites, tonalites, granites, porphyrics of andesitic and dacitic composition and extrusive rocks as pyroclastic deposits and lava, Paleogene and Neogene sedimentary rocks of the Gualanday and Honda Groups and displacing and deforming the Neogene to Quaternary Ibagué Fan (Abanico de Ibagué), which is of volcano-sedimentary origin.
 The fault passes southeast of the Nevado del Ruiz and Cerro Machín volcanoes.

 Activity

 A rate of 1 to 5 mm per year is estimated and 2.5 mm per year published, based on deformed and offset Quaternary features and dated deposits.
 A calculated moment magnitude of 7.0-7.2 is based on most probable fault rupture length of about 45 km, from Ibagué to Piedras.
-The most recent movement is estimated at about 1040 to 1280 AD on the basis of radiocarbon dated deposits.
+The most recent movement is estimated at 1040 to 1280 AD on the basis of radiocarbon dated deposits.
 Two epicentres of historical earthquakes are located close to the fault, an earthquake of May 22, 1942 with magnitude 5.8 and an intensity in Ibagué of VIII and the intensity VI 1825 Ibagué earthquake of January 1, 1825.